508 Compliance Standards for Government Technology

 The best thing you can do, though, is work with a third-party company to audit your current technology, from your website to your apps and everything in between, to see where you are out of compliance.
 Applied Development offers these type of audit services and can also make suggestions for fixing any existing issues.

-If you have not audited your website yet or if you have questions concerning the best ways to improve your technology compliance per Section 508, contact Applied Development today at 410.571.4016.
+If you have not audited your website yet or if you have questions concerning the best ways to improve digital accessibility and ensure compliance with Section 508, contact us to learn more about our Section 508 compliance services.

 Like this article?